 Keep yourself going through the evenings of spa sessions.
 Don’t forget the candle-lit dinners that the resorts offer, leaving you a little light-headed with satisfaction!
 Go coffee tasting, bird watching or slip down a shaded by-lane.
 With hands entwined go for a little special journey of your own.

-When I think of a picturesque honeymoon, images of houseboats storm into my mind.
+When we think of a picturesque honeymoon, images of houseboats storm into our mind.
 Stow away into the peaceful lights of the backwaters at Allapuzha (Alleppey) and anchor in the middle of nowhere, a private island.
 Nap on the cushions in the sunny afternoons and let the gentle waves rock you to sleep in your beloved’s arms each night.

-Kerala is a beautiful state with so much offer, check out some longer yet still romantic trails and routes one can do.
+Kerala is a beautiful state with so much to offer, check out some longer yet still romantic trails and routes one can do.

 Also, it’s as comfortable as the capital, but less crowded.
 Laze around in hammocks and wide-brimmed hats or flaunt your bikini bod in the waves.
 Regardless, you’re going home with a wicked tan and a stronger, deeper love in this idyllic destination.
 Chic bars along the beach will light up your table with a candle as you toast the many years to come with a smile.

-For more incredible lesser known beaches, here’s another list for the beach fans looking for a nice seascape.Plan your trip
+For more incredible lesser known beaches, here’s another list for the beach fans looking for a nice seascape.

 The Blossoming Romance

 For those relationships not quite fresh off the boat, but that know they have so much more to learn, we have the up-and-coming love market.
 Romantic destinations in India that are represented by little towns and villages that are slowly awakening to the joyous wonders of young romantic love and the rewards of nurturing such a gift.
-Furthermore, each of these destinations is rich in its respective culture, so there’s a lot more to discover while, in the meantime, you discover yourselves.
+Furthermore, each of these destinations are rich in its respective culture, so there’s a lot more to discover while, in the meantime, you discover yourselves.

-Holding the Guinness World Record for wettest place on Earth, it’s thus beautifully cool and forested year round.
-Walk on bridges woven from hanging roots or and picnic on grassy moors adorned with moss-covered rocks.
-Also going by the name of Mawsynram, it’s another great stop for trekkers that think they can take on its endless hills.
+Holding the Guinness World Record for wettest place on earth, it’s thus beautifully cool and forested year round.
+Walk on bridges woven from hanging roots or picnic on grassy moors adorned with moss-covered rocks.
+Also, going by the name of Mawsynram, it’s another great stop for trekkers that think they can take on its endless hills.

 Take a hot air balloon ride.
 Go boating.
 Gorge on Dal Bati Churma and lassi.
 Then as the sun dips below the horizon and a little nip gathers in the air, run back home with your significant other and snuggle up with a colourful Rajasthani razai under a moonlit night sky.

 Only a couple of hours away from the tourist saturated Ooty, Kodaikanal is a sweet haven of charming colonial aesthetic, laburnum trees and quiet homeliness in the Nilgiris.
 Find a homestay or guesthouse tucked away in the cool heights of Kodaikanal and spend your days learning to make jam or exploring Tea Museums.

 The Blushing Young Hopefuls

 Just like our optimistic young lovers, these specific romantic destinations in India have had long and complex histories.
-But just like those young lovers, the doors are just only opening for that intense ardour that only young love has.
+But just like those young lovers, the doors are only opening for that intense ardour that only young love has.
 Hopeful and romantic, the two go hand in hand, and will make for great getaways.

 Varkala is a beach haven in a nondescript corner of the Kerala coast.
 It never truly changed to embrace the wave of British and Australian surfers that now throng its beaches.
 As a result you can both shack up at kitschy surfer hostels with pizza nights and décor straight out of Pinterest.
 You can still eat delicious local meals hosted in the very kitchens of locals.
 So toss away any worries about being ripped off by tourist-targeting touts.

-Enjoy a soothing Ayurvedic massage after a day’s hard surf.
+Enjoy a soothing ayurvedic massage after a day’s hard surf.
 Then drive off to a quiet beach with a marvellous sunset surrounded by fresh fish.
 However, this duality means that the adorable shorts that your dorm mate cooed about earlier in the morning will not go down too well with the mostly religious tourists from elsewhere in India that come to visit the temple by the shore.
 Be respectful and let the city love you back.

 Next we look at probably the biggest city in this list.
-Nashik is a bustling little hub whose main tourist attraction has always been its temples.
+Nashik is a bustling little hub whose main tourist attraction is its temples.
 Not exactly promising, until you factor in the Sula Vineyards, India’s premier wine producing area.